ifuensan/infra-library/README.md

 ## What This Library Provides

-The peer-observer-infra-library enables you to deploy and manage Bitcoin peer observation infrastructure using NixOS.
+The peer-observer-infra-library enables you to deploy and manage Bitcoin peer-observer infrastructure using NixOS.

 It provides:

 ### Node Infrastructure
 - **Bitcoin Core nodes** with customizable configurations